Dcohen52/MVCactus/README.md

 * Follows the Model-View-Controller pattern for clear and organized code structure.
 * Lightweight and efficient, making it a great fit for small-scale web development projects.
 * Easy to use and easy to learn, with a simple and intuitive API.

-Provides built-in support for common web development features such as routing, templates, file upload and request/response handling.
+* Provides built-in support for common web development features such as routing, templates, file upload and request/response handling.

 ### Working on
 * Documentation.
+* Easier syntax.
 * More robust error-handling mechanism.

 ### Contributing